 Similar to other psychotropic drugs, marijuana is still illegal under the federal eyes.
 Consequently, consumers are prohibited from using it on federally-controlled public spaces.
 Also, weed businesses in California cannot raise capital through investors and deduct expenses on federal income tax returns.
 Infact, such businesses are blocked from transacting with traditional banks; thereby limiting their transactions to local sources.

-As of the year 2022, both types of marijuana are legal in California.
+Both medical and recreational marijuana are currently legal in California.
 The state's citizens voted for medical marijuana legalization in 1996, making California the first state to allow cannabis for treatment purposes.
 The 2016 Proposition 64 made recreational marijuana legal and passed with 56% votes.
 Legal sales statewide began on January 1, 2018 at 6 a.m.
 PT.